 Each centrifuge is assumed to require about one square meter (10.7 square feet) of space, the amount used in Iran’s enrichment plant at Natanz.
 The ice surface of a National Hockey League rink is 200 feet long and 85 feet wide.

 1,000 centrifuges at 10.7 square feet each would require about 11,000 square feet.

-Iran has about 100 IR-6 centrifuges operating in a research capacity at the Natanz pilot plant, according to the IAEA.
+On November 2, 2020, Iran had about 136 IR-6 centrifuges operating in a research capacity at the Natanz pilot plant, according to the IAEA.
+By February 2021, Iran had begun installing two cascades of these machines at the Natanz commercial plant.
 Iran has claimed that these centrifuges are ten times more powerful than the IR-1.
 Therefore, the IR-6 is assumed in these estimates to have a nominal output of 10 SWU.
 See Kiyoko Metzler, "UN Atomic Watchdog Raises Questions of Iran’s Centrifuge Use," Associated Press, May 31, 2019.

 3,000 IR-6 centrifuges each producing 10 SWU per year would produce in one year 30,000 SWU, or 2,500 SWU per month.
 Thus, it would take 1.6 months to produce the 4,000 SWU needed to fuel one bomb.

 3,000 IR-6 centrifuges would produce the 20,000 SWU needed to fuel five bombs in about 8 months.